Ewing Marion Kauffman Foundation: Overview

 The Ewing Marion Kauffman Foundation is a private, nonpartisan foundation that works with communities in education and entrepreneurship to increase opportunities that allow all people to learn, take risks, and own their success.
 The Kauffman Foundation is based in Kansas City, Missouri, and uses its $2.6 billion in assets to collaboratively help people be self-sufficient, productive citizens.
 Its grantmaking and research activities are focused on advancing entrepreneurship, improving education, and supporting civic development in Kansas City.

 History

-In 2002, academic and entrepreneur Carl Schramm left a Maryland healthcare consulting firm to serve as president of the foundation until his resignation in 2012.
+In 2002, academic and entrepreneur Carl Schramm left a Maryland healthcare consulting firm to be president of the foundation until his resignation in 2012.
 Schramm's tenure was marked by conflicts over the foundation's mission and grant-making strategy, and he faced criticism for focusing on maximizing impact by awarding larger grants to fewer recipients and for de-emphasizing work in and around Kansas City.
 Conflict also arose over the extent of his executive authority, which prompted the Missouri Attorney General to recommend that the foundation strengthen its conflict of interest provisions and give the board of directors more decision-making authority.

 In May 2022, EMKF announced a partnership and $10 million donation with the national community development initiative, Living Cities.
 The partnership saw the launch of a $100 million fund aimed at addressing the underinvestment in Black, indigenous, and people of colour communities.